Density of monochromatic infinite subgraphs II: Ultrafilters and embedding

 Since we maintain a partial embedding of $G$ into $H$ throughout the process and every vertex of $G$ will eventually be embedded (by choice of $S_n$ which contains the smallest not yet embedded vertex of $V(G)$), the resulting function $f$ defines an embedding of $G$ into $H$.
 Since we cover the smallest not-yet covered vertex of $U_1$ in each step, we further have $U_1 \subset \ran f$. \end{proof}

-\begin{proposition} Let $G$ be an infinite $0$-ruled graph and let $H$ be a graph having the property that for every finite set of vertices $W\subseteq V(H)$, the set of common neighbors of $W$ is infinite.
-Then, there is an embedding $f$ of $G$ into $H$ such that $\ran f = V(H)$. \end{proposition}
+\begin{proposition} Let $H$ be a graph having the property that for every finite set of vertices $W\subseteq V(H)$, the set of common neighbors of $W$ is infinite.
+If $G$ is an infinite $0$-ruled graph, then there is a surjective embedding of $G$ into $H$. \end{proposition}

 \begin{proof} Let $v_1,v_2, \dots$ be an enumeration of $V(G)$ and let $u_1, u_2,\dots$ be an enumeration of $V(H)$.
 Let $f(v_1)=u_1$.
 Now suppose $\dom f=\{v_1,\dots, v_{n}\}$ for some $n \in \NN$.
 Let $u_{i_n}$ be the vertex of smallest index in $V(H)\setminus \ran f$.
 Since $G$ is $0$-ruled, there exists a vertex $v_p$ with $p> n$ such that $v_p$ has no neighbors in $\{v_1, \ldots, v_{n}\}$.
 We set $f(v_p) = u_{i_n}$ and if $p>n+1$, we do the following for all $n+1\leq i\leq p-1$: since $\{f(v_1), \dots, f(v_{i-1}), f(v_p)\}$ has infinitely many common neighbors, we may choose a vertex $u\in V(H)\setminus \ran f$ which is adjacent to every vertex in $\{f(v_1), \dots, f(v_{i-1}), f(v_p)\}$ and set $f(v_i)=u$.
 Continuing in this way, we obtain an embedding of $G$ into $H$.
 Since on each step, the vertex of smallest index in $V(H)\setminus \ran f$ becomes part of the range of $f$, the embedding is surjective. \end{proof}